Stretching Guide for Osgood-Schlatter Disease: Improve Mobility & Pain

 Guide

-Stretching is a key part of solving Osgood Schlatter pain.
-When done gently and progressed gradually stretching will be part your Osgood journey
+A guide to the most effective stretches for Osgood Schlatter Disease.
+When done gently and progressed gradually stretching will be a key part your Osgood Recovery

-Lengthen the muscle with stretching to reverese thne tightness that is pulling on your Osgood and causing the pain.
-But not so fast.
+Lengthen out the muscle with stretching to reverse the tightness that is pulling on your Osgood and causing the pain right?

 We want to gently increase the length of muscles pulling on the knees, but we need to avoid irritating the tendon by pulling on it directly, or putting direct pressure on the sore part with kneeling.